cjdrake/pyeda/doc/source/index.rst

 performance, so that is a possible future direction.

 ..
 WARNING::
    This software is very much a work in progress.
 As long as the major version number is "0", the API could change drastically between releases.
 Use at your own risk.

 Contents:

 .. toctree::
    :maxdepth: 2

+   install.rst
    boolalg.rst